Employee Performance Management

 1. Rethinking Employee Annual Reviews

-Workers are no longer satisfied with a formal—and not always helpful—annual review accompanied with radio silence the remainder of the year.
+Workers are no longer satisfied with a formal—and not always helpful—annual review surrounded by silence the remainder of the year.
 This somewhat antiquated process can cost your company productivity and even high-performing teammates.

 2. Desire for Regular Feedback

 Instead of feedback once a year, employees are asking for ongoing feedback to improve performance, meet goals, and develop their skills.

 3. Performance Tools

 Employers are now relying on intuitive, digital tools like human resources information systems (HRIS) and performance management software to document conversations and feedback between employees and their managers.